Fruit Leather Roll-ups Are Healthy & Fun To Make Preserving Apples Delicious!

 I wanted to enjoy the resulting Apple Cider during the cold winter months so I drained & canned it to preserve it for later.

-Now it’s time to turn that applesauce into fruit rollups.
-I brought out my 9-tray *Excalibur Dehydrator and lined the trays with parchment paper.
+To turn that applesauce into fruit rollups I used a 9-tray *Excalibur Dehydrator and lined the trays with parchment paper.

 Of course I could have just used my *non-stick dehydrator sheets that I bought to go with my dehydrator.
-But I was hoping once the leather is dehydrated I can cut the strips right through the parchment & roll them up without any other wrapping needed for it.
+But once the leather is dehydrated I can cut the strips right through the parchment & roll them up without any other wrapping needed for it.

 So I took about 2 cups of my homemade applesauce & placed it on a parchment paper lined dehydrator tray.
 I used a dough scraper like *this one to smooth the applesauce into a thin layer.